Thoreau, New Mexico

 Thoreau (') is an unincorporated community and census-designated place (CDP) in McKinley County, New Mexico, United States.
 The population was 2,367 at the 2020 census, up from 1,865 in 2010.
 It is majority Native American, primarily of the Navajo Nation, as Thoreau is located within its boundaries.

+The settlement, originally called Mitchell, was apparently re-named for Henry David Thoreau when the AT&SF railroad established a station here.
+A Post office was established in 1899.

 Practically all residents pronounce the town's name like "thuh-ROO" (similar to "through" or "threw") and not like "thorough" or "throw."
 The ZIP code for Thoreau is 87323.

 Geography

 Thoreau is located in central McKinley County at an altitude of approximately 7140 ft above sea level, and is 5 mi east of the Continental Divide.
 Thoreau is located in a broad valley beneath a large escarpment of Entrada sandstone, which marks the southern boundary of the Colorado Plateau to the north.
 Mount Powell and Castle Rock are landmarks along this escarpment adjacent to Thoreau.
 The Zuñi Mountains are to the south.

 Interstate 40 and the historic U.S. Route 66 pass near and through the community, respectively.
 The highways lead west 30 mi to Gallup, the McKinley county seat, and southeast the same distance to Grants.
 New Mexico State highways 122, 371, and 612 also pass through or terminate here.
 Additionally, two natural gas pipelines and a major railway pass through the community.

 According to the United States Census Bureau, the Thoreau CDP has a total area of 39.5 sqmi, all land.
 The community sits in a valley drained by Mitchell Draw, which runs southeast to the Rio San Jose, part of the Rio Puerco watershed leading to the Rio Grande.

 The climate in Thoreau is arid, with the sparse vegetation typical of the region.
 Common plants include pinyon pine and juniper trees, sagebrush, tumbleweeds, and some short, sparse grasses.
 The four seasons are well pronounced.
 Summers are relatively mild, due to Thoreau's high elevation and persistently low humidities.
 Maximum temperatures do not usually exceed about 33 °C. The southwest monsoon brings thunderstorms with frequent lightning in July and August.
 Autumn is pleasant with warm days and cool nights.
 Winter is marked by frequent snowstorms, with minimum temperatures sometimes dropping to about -15 °C or colder.
 Cold, persistent, very high winds are common in spring, usually through much of the month of March.